-Speaking of productivity: Keep in mind that traction builds up over time.
+Speaking of productivity, keep in mind that traction builds up over time.
 Exponential scaling needs time to really show off; at the beginning, every exponential curve will look almost flat.
 Working together on a startup for several weeks has the advantage of accumulating insights and being able to act on them more quickly.

-So, during the first few weeks, your highest priority should be to determine the most productive team you could possibly be in – and then stick to it!
+So, during the first few weeks, your highest priority should be to determine the most productive team you could be in – and then stick to it!

-Being a Sole Founders Sucks
+Being a Sole Founder Sucks

 This time may suck.

-Especially since talking to different potential co-founders and exploring possible startup projects won’t feel as tangible as writing a piece of code, finishing a report, or doing something else ‘knowledge workers’ are used to.
+Especially since talking to different potential co-founders and exploring possible startup projects won’t feel as tangible as writing a piece of code, finishing a report, or doing something else knowledge workers are used to.
 It may feel utterly unproductive.